metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-programmable-nfts.md

 Also, note that some optional accounts may be required depending on the token standard you choose.
 For example, the `ruleSet` account may be provided to assign a specific rule set to all minted Programmable NFTs.
 If no `ruleSet` account is provided, it will use the rule set of the Collection NFT if any.
 Otherwise, minted Programmable NFTs will simply not have any rule set assigned.
 On the other hand, the `ruleSet` account will be ignored when minting regular NFTs.

+Additionally, the `collectionDelegateRecord` account should now refer to the new [Metadata Delegate Record](https://docs.rs/mpl-token-metadata/latest/mpl_token_metadata/state/struct.MetadataDelegateRecord.html) from Token Metadata.

 <Accordion>
 <AccordionItem title="Solita library" open={true}>
 <div className="accordion-item-padding">